sebescudie/Webinars.UsingNugets/README.md

 - Sadly, the node throws an error message, it looks like it cannot find a dependency.
 - Let's create a bat file that adds our nuget's native dependency to gamma's search path and restart gamma : alles gut now, we can patch!

-## 3. Create a wrapper lib : VaderSharp
+## 3. Create a wrapper lib
 _We now know how to use existing nugets and tailors them for further usage in a VL patch.
 But how could we build re-usable blocks that are not tied to the project we're working on?
 Here we'll see how we can create our own VL library._

-#### Hands on :
+#### Hands on : AetherPhysics
-- Advantage : you just need to ref a single VL doc to use your wrapper
+- We'll start by downloading the `Aether.Physics2D.NetStandard`package
-- Let's see how we can structure that document, how it ends up in the nodebrowser
+- Then, we'll create a new document named `VL.2d.Physics` : just by referencing this VL doc in our project, we'll have access to all the features of the physics library
-- Good practices : do not expose uncommon datatypes such as float64 or MutableList<T>
+- Now we'll need to forward Classes, it means that our `VL.2d.Physics` document will then expose those classes to the other documents that are referencing it
-- Briefly talk about documentation (CTRL+M, help patches)
+- We'll need to adapt a few things : create conversion operation for Vectors, change `MutableList<T>` to `Spread<T>`, etc

-##### Questions
+- Now, let's create a document that has a reference to our `VL.2d.Physics` document : see how the forwarded class appear in the node browser
-- Mutable and Forward All checked by default ?
+- Let's write some documentation for the utils we've created